Yeryomin1/Life/README.md

 # Life
 Simple javascript and HTML5's canvas Conway's Game of Life with visualization of the current population data.
 The population graph is an updated column plot.
-Graph update frequency is equal to current game fps.
 ## Current features
 * FPS control
 * Random seeding of live cells with adjustable density